cdlhub/documentation/md/ReferenceModel.md

 The input stream should be identified explicitly as -g for gulcalc stream or -f for fmcalc stream.

 summarycalc supports up to 10 concurrent outputs.
 This is achieved by explictly directing each output to a named pipe, file, or to standard output.

 For each output stream, the following tuple of parameters must be specified for at least one summary set;

 * summaryset_id number. valid values are -0 to -9
 * destination pipe or file.
-Use either - for standard output, or -[name] for a named pipe or file.
+Use either - for standard output, or {name} for a named pipe or file.

 For example the following parameter choices are valid;
 ```